443 Mount Pleasant Road, Toronto, Ontario, M4S 2L8, Canada

 This customized approach extends to our diverse offering of experiences.
 From the courses we offer to our wide range of extracurriculars, we help students find and follow their passions.
 We also strongly believe in the value of experiential education, and our trailblazing outdoor education and service learning programs provide authentic, hands-on learning opportunities.
 When students design their own personalized pathways, they feel a sense of ownership over their education -- and we know from experience that this consistently drives dedication and determination.

 Exploring our website is a great way for you to get to know Greenwood, but there is even more to discover.
-We hope you will join us for one of our virtual events and experience first-hand what makes this community so unique.
+We hope you will join us for one of our Admissions events and experience first-hand what makes this community so unique.

 Principal